Wax gourd: Etymology

-Fruit

-After they are fertilized, they bear spherical fruits 50–60 cm long by 10–25 cm wide; young fruits are covered with soft fuzzy hairs which eventually disappear and develop a waxy coating that gives it the fruit a long shelf life of up to a year.

-The melon may grow as large as 80 cm in length.
-The fruit has thick flesh that is sweet, crisp and juicy; it has white or yellow seeds.
+Distribution and habitat

+The wax gourd is native to South and Southeast Asia.
+It is widely grown throughout Asia, including Java and Japan, the places where it is thought to have originated.

 Cultivation

 It is grown in well-drained loam and sandy soils in warm, mild climates, and will not tolerate frosts.
 It is grown in riverbeds or furrows, and needs constant irrigation during the growing season.

 Uses

+Culinary

-The wax gourd can be stored for many months, much like winter squash.
+The fruit, seeds, buds and young leaves can be eaten cooked, resembling pumpkin or zucchini.
+The gourd can be stored for many months, much like winter squash.

 Ash gourds of the Indian subcontinent have a white coating with a rough texture (hence the name ash gourd).
 Southeast Asian varieties have a smooth waxy texture.
 It is one of the few vegetables available during winter in areas of deciduous vegetation.
 In India, the wax gourd is recognized for its medicinal properties in the Ayurvedic system of medicine.
 It also has significance in spiritual traditions of India and Yoga, where it is identified as a great source of prana.

 In Cambodia, it is known as tralach (ត្រឡាច), and used in soup and stews in Cambodian cuisine.
 It is commonly used to make samlor tralach, which is winter gourd and pork soup, or stuffed pork in the gourd.

 In Chinese cuisine, the gourds are used in stir fries or combined with pork or pork/beef bones to make winter gourd soup, often served in the scooped out gourd, carved by scraping off the waxy coating.
 It is also chopped and candied as wintermelon candy (dōng guā táng), commonly eaten at New Year festivals, or as filling for Sweetheart cake (lǎopó bǐng).
 It has also been used as the base filling in Chinese and Taiwanese mooncakes for the Moon Festival.

 In Vietnamese cuisine, it is called bí đao, and is usually used to make soup or stew.
 When cooked with pork short ribs, the resulting soup is traditionally thought to help produce more milk for breastfeeding mothers.